e-camargo/ElkStack-Project-HW13/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.

 -- ElkStack-Project-HW13\Diagrams\ElkProjectDiagram.drawio

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above (e.g., ElkProjectDiagram.drawio).
-Alternatively, select portions of the Playbook YAMLS may be used to install only certain pieces of it, such as Filebeat:

--- filebeat-playbook.yml and its corresponding filebeat-config.yml
+Alternatively, select portions of the Playbook YAMLS may be used to install only certain pieces of it, such as Filebeat.
+For example, filebeat-playbook.yml and its corresponding filebeat-config.yml.

 This document contains the following details:

 - Description of the Topology
 - Access Policies
 - ELK Configuration